bahmutov/cypress-examples/docs/commands/misc.md

 cy.wrap({ foo: 'bar' })
   .should('have.property', 'foo')
   .and('include', 'bar')
+cy.wrap(42).should('equal', 42)
 ```

 <!-- fiddle-end -->

+Once you have an object wrapped, you can access its properties, invoke its methods, and even pass it via an alias.

 <!-- fiddle cy.wrap() - invoke a method -->